nlenno1/moviewiki-ms3/README.md

 - View All Movies created by User
 - Actor/Actresses profiles
 - Add computer location to User profile when signed in to change movie age restrictions depending on country of access
+- Combine Watched, Want To Watch and Reviewed lists to reduce space in database document
+- Upload a user avatar to display on reviews and profile page
+- Admin message viewing page
+- Admin User Permissions control page
+- Admin Delete User account function
 - User Watched & Want To Watch design change when clicked rather than text change (from Peer Review Testing)
 - Add Like/Dislike Movie button (from Peer Review Testing)
 - Paginate or Lazy Load Movies (from Performance Testing)
-- Combine Watched, Want To Watch and Reviewed lists to reduce space in database document
-- Upload a user avatar to display on reviews
-- Admin message viewing page
-- Admin User Permissions control page

 ---